abdgafartunde/abdgafartunde.github.io/index.md

 ---

-*Currently funded by the Hong Kong PhD Fellowship Scheme and CUHK Vice-Chancellor's Scholarship*
+*Recently completed PhD from The Chinese University of Hong Kong with Hong Kong PhD Fellowship Scheme Funding.
+Now continuing research as a Postdoctoral Researcher at JJJ University.*